 - The Wild Young Cowboy

-This is another case of only hearing about “the other man” from the POV of a jealous narrator.
-Unlike the terrible guy sentenced to death, though, the MC of “El Paso” will admit that his competition is cool and hot.
+You know, the one who walked in.
+Unlike the terrible guy sentenced to death, the MC of “El Paso” will admit that his competition is cool and hot.
 He calls him “dashing and daring” and a “handsome young stranger.”
 It fits in with Incel Paso’s weird self-deprecating and self-aware but still just an inappropriate dumbass vibe.
-And I guess we’re supposed to think the cowboy is a chad but like in the last example, I think it’s safe to adjust for him being a regular cool and hot guy in actuality!
+And I guess we’re supposed to think the cowboy is a chad but like in the last example, I think it’s safe to adjust for him being decent and compelling in actuality!

 - Utah Carol

-Run your ponies in closer because this is the absolute MVP of this album.
-A friend, a partner, a hard worker, beloved by all, SaCrificed his life to save a child!!
-“Utah Carol” is a good melody and one of the better story songs.
+Run your ponies in closer for a true hero.
+A friend, a partner, a hard worker, beloved by all, Sacrificed his life to save a child!!
+“Utah Carol” is a subdued, steady melody and one of the better story songs.
 It’s told from the perspective of #6 up there mourning his best friend Utah, who died saving the boss’s young daughter from a stampede.
-Maybe I should have ranked the narrator higher because thanks to his obvious, undying love for Utah that pours out of the song and makes it clear what a dude he was, we also love Utah.
+Maybe I should have ranked the narrator higher because thanks to his obvious, undying love for Utah that pours out of the song and makes it clear what a guy he was, we too love Utah.
 I’ve always thought the phrase “stand up guy” was odd and meaningless and overused by men when talking about football coaches and state politicians but occasionally you do meet a guy who is, QED, stand up.
 Utah Carol is such a man.
-“I hope we all meet Utah in the roundup far away.”
-Makes you think.
+“I hope we all meet Utah in the roundup far away” indeed.